-From Bosonit y Nfq we have participated with the department of BBVA Innovation of CIB & CS in a PoC.
-We test the latest developments in the field of Natural Language Processing (NLP), applying AI and Machine Learning to the democratisation of the knowledge of the technical teams by achieving progress in the resolution and management of technical queries and incidents.
+From Bosonit and Nfq we have tested the latest advances in Natural Language Processing (NPL) in a PoC with the BBVA Innovation department of CIB & CS, applying AI and Machine Learning to the democratisation of the knowledge of the technical teams, achieving advances in the resolution and management of technical queries and incidents.

 The PoC has enabled the group to gain an understanding of the current state of the NLP field.
-Also the limits at which the state-of-the-art models in the sector and their possible applications.
-The result of this PoCs is a Q/A (Question/Answer) tool. for the resolution of queries/incidents on the basis of historical information from BBVA.
+Also the limits of the state-of-the-art models in the field and their possible applications.
+The result of this PoCs is a Q/A (Questions/Answers) tool for the resolution of queries/incidents based on the historical information from BBVA.

-Working with BBVA in this proof-of-concept is of great value and gives visibility to the Bosonit y Nfq in fields and areas where we were known.
-The result of the test shows great potential for making the use case more productive and even incorporating it into our range of services.
+Working with BBVA in this proof of concept on NPL is of great value and provides visibility to Bosonit y Nfq in fields and areas where we were known.
+The result of the test shows great potential for making the use case productive and even incorporating it into our service offering.

 Who has been part of this project?